 The 1660s were a dire time for London with the Plague and the Great Fire of London decimating both the population and the buildings of London.
 London was no stranger to the bubonic plague, but 1665 saw the plague reach its peak thanks to warm weather and poor sanitation.

-Over 100,000 people died in London as a result of the plague in that year alone.
+Over 100,000 people died in London as a result in 1665 alone.

-The Great Fire of London Devastated Four Fifths of London in Four Days
+The Great Fire of London Devastated Four-Fifths of London in Four Days

 Just as London was reeling from the catastrophic death toll of the Great Plague a few years before, it was hit by the Great Fire of London.

 Famously started in Pudding Lane, The Great Fire raged for four days and four nights, destroying over 13,000 houses, 80 churches and making over 100,000 people homeless in the process.
+Despite this devastation, only six deaths were verified as a result of the fire.

 London Was Bombed for 57 Successive Nights During the Blitz